JupiterOne-Archives/docs/knowledgeBase/APIs_and-Integrations/jupiterone-compliance-api.md

 The following article contains a list of compliance actions from the JupiterOne UI that a user can perform via the graphql API endpoint.

-See [JupiterOne Platform API](./jupiterone-api.md) for an introduction to the JupiterOne API.
+See the [JupiterOne Platform API](./jupiterone-api.md) for an introduction to the JupiterOne API.

 **Base URL**: `https://api.us.jupiterone.io`